 Houston is known for its attractive features, but most importantly, it's known for the stars that derive from this city- Solange and Beyonce Knowles, Mike Jones, and Lizzo.
 Shrouded and wrapped in memories that cascade in and out of assurance, Nicotine’s music stands as an un-recalled narrative for a new generation.

-In this nostalgic conversation, Nic lets us in on her mindset for 2019 and gives us insight into the world of “An Open Letter.”
+The misty singer made their musical debut in 2017, gaining attention from celebrities like Khelani and Zack Villere.
+In this nostalgic conversation, Nic lets us in on their mindset for 2019 and gives us insight into the world of An Open Letter.

 Interviewer: First off, how are you doing?
 What state of mind are you in?

 Nicotine: The last few months of my life have shifted me completely as a person.
 I’m glad to say that I am ever-changing for the better, and I am finally achieving that perfect balance of life.

 Interview: Houston is one of the main places where prolific talents, such as yourself derive from.
 What was your childhood like?

 Nicotine: For the first decade of my life, I was raised mainly around my mother’s side of the family.
 Time at my mother’s home consisted of a lot of family, food, and music.
 The majority of my childhood memories show reflections of ganging up with my siblings/cousins and doing things we were not supposed to be [doing.]
 We were always loud, scheming, and imagining that we were anywhere but there.
 Meanwhile, our parents are on the patio drinking, grilling, and playing Loteria.
 Sometimes, if I close my eyes and go back to that place, I can still feel those moments.

 Interviewer: When did you realize you were queer?
 What did that time look like for you?
 Was there sobbing?
 Was there peace?